hsd1503/PhysioNet/README.md

 # Label Description

 ## (1) Beat Level

+The label-group map is used from ANSI/AAMI EC57: 2012 Testing and reporting performance results of cardiac rhythm and ST segment measurement algorithms, page 8

 | Code | Group | Description                                                                       | 中文                                                                                                       |
 |------|-------|-----------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|
 | N    | N     | Normal beat (displayed as"·" by the PhysioBank ATM, LightWAVE, pschart, and psfd) | 正常                                                                                                       |